getyoti/yoti-drupal/Readme.md

 `Attempt to link Yoti email address with Drupal account for first time users` - This setting enables linking a Yoti account to a Drupal user if the email from both platforms is identical.

+## How to retrieve user data provided by Yoti
+Upon registration using Yoti, user data will be stored as serialized data into `users_yoti` table in the `data` field.

+You can write a query to retrieve all data stored in `users_yoti.data`, which will return a list of serialized data.

 ## Docker

 We provide a [Docker](https://docs.docker.com/) container that includes the Yoti module.